Required Reading List (Summer 2022)

 Note that the weeks in this list represent the week of content most relevant to the listed readings.
 However, we know that there will be weeks when you are busier than others, and you may not be able to complete a week’s readings during that particular week.
 The only assessments dependent on having completed these readings are the tests, so you need only worry about completing the readings by the date of the next test.
 We recommend reading How to Read an Academic Paper from CS6460 to better understand how to fit some of these readings into our estimated 1-2 hours per week.

 To accommodate the shorter summer schedule, we have distributed the readings typically completed in weeks 11 and 12 throughout the second half of the class.
-Readings marked with (CHI) come from week 11’s “Best of CHI 2019” theme.
-Readings marked with (GT) come from week 12’s “Best of Georgia Tech HCI” theme.
+Readings marked with (CHI) come from week 12’s “Best of CHI” theme.
+Readings marked with (GT) come from week 13’s “Best of Georgia Tech HCI” theme.

 |Week 1: Foundations of HCI|